 The resources to learn Urdu are plenty.
 Here is a list of resources you can use as a comparison to understand what suits you the best.

-There are many books available in the market that can help you learn Urdu.
-Some of the books are — Learn Urdu in 30 Days by Dr. Anwar Ali Khan and Teach Yourself Urdu by David Matthews.
+Many books available in the market can help you learn Urdu.
+Some books are — Learn Urdu in 30 Days by Dr Anwar Ali Khan and Teach Yourself Urdu by David Matthews.

 Urdu: An Essential Grammar by Ruth Laila Schmidt can also help you learn the basics

 Many apps and websites serve Urdu video lessons and learning platforms.
-They are mostly free and give you a comprehensive learning experience for Urdu lessons with little to no cost!
+They are primarily free and give you a comprehensive learning experience for Urdu lessons with little to no cost!

 Mondly is an app that provides engaging and short lessons.
 You’ll undoubtedly make rapid progress using that software.

-If you’re someone who has already started learning Urdu and wants to delve into something deeper.
+Suppose you’ve already started learning Urdu and want to delve into something more profound.
 Some courses give you knowledge about Urdu poetry and literature.

-Looking into pretty and literature will help you obtain a mastery of this language.
+Looking into pretty and literature will help you master this language.
 It will enhance your vocabulary and depth of knowledge.

-The Ultimate Allama Iqbal Poetry Explanation Course in Urdu at Udemy is one such self-paced course that you can look into.
-The Swayam Portal also has a Study of Urdu Novel and Urdu Short Story (DSE) by Kashmir University.
+The Ultimate Allama Iqbal Poetry Explanation Course in Urdu at Udemy is a self-paced course you can look into.
+The Swayam Portal also has a study of Urdu novels and Urdu short stories (DSE) by Kashmir University.

-Websites like Transparent Language provides you with a well-structured Urdu course with easily accessible and engaging exercise, tests, and downloadable materials.
+Websites like Transparent Language provide a well-structured Urdu course with easily accessible and engaging exercises, tests, and downloadable materials.

 You can also make your flashcards of different words in the Urdu language.
 You can use the famous flashcard program called Anki.
 Merise is also another good app that has a user-friendly interface.

-Podcasts and YouTube channels are a great way to learn and acquaint yourself with the Urdu language.
+Podcasts and YouTube channels are great ways to learn and acquaint yourself with Urdu.

-You can get yourself acquainted with how to communicate in the local Urdu-speaking habitat.
+You can familiarize yourself with how to communicate in the local Urdu-speaking habitat.
 It gives you knowledge about informal conversational styles and speaking patterns.

 Check your local language schools and community colleges.
 They usually have a language program.
 This will give you an opportunity for face-to-face education.